NUMBERS 25:10-29:40…………………I KINGS 18:46-19:21……………………. LUKE 23:1-24:53

-Peace was achieved, the people returned to the worship of the true God.
-But for how long?
+This Torah portion starts with somewhat a surprise, a promotion in rank for an execution committed, and rather suddenly.
 Pinchas, the grandson of Aaron was a Levite, and during the time of the “weakness and falling away of the men of Israel, He took matters into his own hands, and slew Zimri and Cozbi, who were committing fornication in the sight of all Israel, yet Adonai rewarded him for this and gave him an “everlasting covenant of peace and an everlasting priesthood” because he was “Zealous” for his God, because he made an “atonement” for “b’nei Israel”.

-But we must also view the action of Pinchas in the following manner.
-His faith and love for the Torah and for God was backed by “action”.
+Now back to the action of Pinchas.
+His faith and love for the Torah and for God were backed by “action”.
 We could take other examples.
 A cat lover walks by a group of mean kids that are teasing a cat, pulling its tail, and just giving it a hard time.
 The cat lover could just say; “poor cat” and start to cry over it and continue walking…or…the cat lover could run up to the mean kids and push them aside, grabbing the cat and taking it to safety.
-The cat lover not only showed love and compassion for the cat, but also showed an active and positive “action”.
+The cat lover not only showed love and compassion for the cat but also showed an active and positive “action”.

 There are other ways one can show “zeal” for YHVH today; Loving his Torah, obeying his commandments, teaching his Word to those who would listen, loving our neighbors, supporting our local body of believers, voting for government officials who also uphold biblical standards.
 Pointing out sinful ways to sinners (in a loving, not condemning way) and pointing them to a personal relationship with Yeshua our Messiah.